-We and our Cable Communications subsidiaries that have provided guarantees are subject to the covenants and restrictions set forth in the indentures governing Comcast's public debt securities and in the credit agreements governing Comcast's and Comcast Cable Communications' credit facilities (see Note 22 to our consolidated financial statements).
-NBCUniversal is subject to the covenants and restrictions set forth in the indentures governing its public debt securities and in the credit agreement governing its credit facility.
-We test for compliance with the covenants for each of our credit facilities on an ongoing basis.
-The only financial covenant in each of our credit facilities pertains to leverage, which is the ratio of debt to operating income before depreciation and amortization.
-As of December 31, 2012, we and NBCUniversal each met this financial covenant by a significant margin.
-Neither we nor NBCUniversal expect to have to reduce debt or improve operating results in order to continue to comply with this financial covenant.
+We, NBCUniversal and our Cable Communications subsidiaries that have provided guarantees are subject to the covenants and restrictions set forth in the indentures governing our public debt securities and in the credit agreements governing the Comcast and Comcast Cable Communications credit facility.
+We test for compliance with the covenants for our credit facility on an ongoing basis.
+The only financial covenant is in our credit facility and pertains to leverage, which is the ratio of debt to operating income before depreciation and amortization, as defined in the credit facility.
+As of December 31, 2013, we met this financial covenant by a significant margin.
+We do not expect to have to reduce debt or improve operating results in order to continue to comply with this financial covenant.